 20 Introduction

-Study groups may decide to delete Questions.
-In each individual case, it has to decide which of the following alternative procedures is the most appropriate.
+Study groups may decide to delete Questions, […..].
+In each individual case, the study group has to decide which of the following alternative procedures is the most appropriate.

-20.1 Deletion of a Question by the World Telecommunication Development Conference (WTDC)
+20.1 Deletion of a Question by WTDC.

 Upon agreement by the study group, the chairman shall include the request to delete a Question in the report to WTDC, for decision.